Trust Center

 Admin panel secured via HTTPS with session management.
 Restricted access to production systems following the principle of least privilege.
 API access secured via tokens.
 SDK available at sdk.meetingroom365.com.

-All customers authenticate through their existing Microsoft or Google identity provider via OAuth 2.0.
-There is no separate Meeting Room 365 password to manage — SSO is the default authentication method.
+Staff authenticate through Microsoft Entra ID or Google Workspace via OAuth 2.0.
+There is no separate Meeting Room 365 password for typical Microsoft 365 or Google deployments — extend existing IdP controls instead of adding parallel logins.

 Organizations can verify domain ownership to ensure only authorized users within their tenant can manage room displays and configurations.